History of Hungary: Transition to communism (1944–1949)

 Ultimately, all parties were organized into a coalition called the People's Front in February 1949, thereby losing even the vestiges of their autonomy.
 The leader of the People's Front was Rákosi.
 Opposition parties were declared illegal and their leaders arrested or forced into exile.
 On 18 August 1949, the parliament passed the Hungarian Constitution of 1949, which was modeled after the 1936 constitution of the Soviet Union.
-The name of the country changed to the People's Republic of Hungary, "the country of the workers and peasants" where "every authority is held by the working people".
+The name of the country changed to the People's Republic of Hungary, "the country of the workers and peasants" where "every authority is held by the working people."
 Socialism was declared to be the main goal of the nation.
-A new coat-of-arms was adopted with communist symbols such the red star, hammer and sickle.
+A new coat-of-arms was adopted with communist symbols such the red star, hammer, and sickle.

 Stalinist era (1949–1956)

-Rákosi, who as a chief secretary of the Hungarian Working People's Party was de facto the leader of Hungary, possessed practically unlimited power and demanded complete obedience from fellow members of the party, including his two most trusted colleagues, Ernő Gerő and Mihály Farkas.
+Rákosi, who as a chief secretary of the Hungarian Working People's Party was de facto the leader of Hungary, possessed practically unlimited power and demanded complete obedience from fellow members of the party–including his two most trusted colleagues, Ernő Gerő and Mihály Farkas.
 All three of them returned to Hungary from Moscow, where they had close ties to high-ranking Soviet leaders.
 Their main rivals in the party were the "Hungarian" communists who led the illegal party during the war and were considerably more popular within party ranks.

 Rajk, their most influential leader, was arrested in May 1949.
 He was accused of spying for Western imperialist powers and Yugoslavia.
 (Note: Which while also communist, had bad relations with the Soviet Union at the time) At his trial in September 1949, he made a forced confession to be an agent of Horthy, Leon Trotsky, Josip Broz Tito and Western imperialism.
 Rajk was found guilty and executed.
-In the next three years, other leaders of the party deemed untrustworthy were also imprisoned on similar charges.
+Over the next three years, other leaders of the party deemed untrustworthy were imprisoned on similar charges.

 The show trial of Rajk is considered the beginning of the worst period of the Rákosi dictatorship.
 Rákosi attempted to impose totalitarian rule on Hungary.
-The centrally orchestrated personality cult focused on him and Joseph Stalin soon reached unprecedented proportions.
+The centrally-orchestrated personality cult focused on him and Joseph Stalin soon reached unprecedented proportions.
 Rákosi's images and busts were everywhere, and all public speakers were required to glorify his wisdom and leadership.
-In the meantime, the secret police, led through Gábor Péter by Rákosi, mercilessly persecuted all "class enemies" and "enemies of the people".
+In the meantime, the secret police, led through Gábor Péter by Rákosi, mercilessly persecuted all "class enemies" and "enemies of the people."

-An estimated 2,000 people were executed and over 100,000 were imprisoned.
+An estimated 2,000 people were executed, and over 100,000 were imprisoned.
 Some 44,000 ended up in forced-labor camps, where many died from the horrible work conditions, poor food and lack of medical care.
 Another 15,000 people—mostly former aristocrats, industrialists, military generals and other upper-class people—were deported from the capital and other cities to countryside villages where they were forced to perform hard agricultural labor.
 These policies were opposed by some members of the Hungarian Working People's Party, and around 200,000 were expelled by Rákosi from the organization.